 We recommend submitting your dealer-facing article as soon as possible, ideally within a few weeks of becoming a supporting brand.
 If you would like help creating an article, email Jeff Bassetti at jeff.bassetti@htacertified.org, he can connect you with professional writing resources who can develop the article for you.

-As an HTA supporter, you can offer HTA application fee waivers ($400 value) at no cost to you: ten for Silver supporters, twenty for Gold, and thirty for Platinum.
-You can check our column-sortable list of HTA Certified dealers here to see who’s already certified.
-If you prefer, we can email you a spreadsheet of all HTA Certified dealers.
+As an HTA supporter, you can offer HTA application fee waivers, a $400 value, at no cost to you.
+Silver supporters receive ten waivers, Gold receive twenty, and Platinum receive thirty.
+Please review our column-sortable list of HTA Certified dealers here to see who is already certified, or we can email you a list of all dealers if you prefer.

-For a ready-to-send introduction email, contact Josh at jc@htacertified.org.
+For a ready-to-send HTA benefits introduction email, contact Josh at jc@htacertified.org

-Webinars are an effective way to promote your company.
-We recommend hosting a webinar that highlights your brand’s unique benefits, using the dealer-facing article ideas referenced above.
+Webinars are a strong way to promote your company and products.
+Host a webinar that showcases your brand’s key benefits, using the dealer-focused article ideas noted above.

-Once your webinar is scheduled, please provide at least one month’s notice.
-Platinum tier supporters may use HTA’s Zoom Webinar account, and HTA will manage registration logistics and provide a complete list of registrants.
+Once scheduled, provide the HTA at least one month’s notice.
+We'll help promote it.
+Platinum-tier supporters may use HTA’s Zoom Webinar account.
+HTA will handle registration and deliver a full list of registrants.

 We continually work to expand our social reach to top integrators, architects, builders, interior designers, and the public.
 Please follow the HTA on our social media channels, all linked in the footer of this website.
-We also encourage you to share or repost HTA content with your audience.
+We encourage you to share or repost HTA content.
 Working together helps spread the message of industry excellence to the right companies and individuals.

 As a supporter of the Home Technology Association, you are investing in an organization that stands for quality and consumer satisfaction.
-We encourage you to show that commitment proudly.
+We encourage you to proudly demonstrate your commitment.

 HTA has created Supporting Brand logos for your use.
-Please display the HTA Supporting Brand logo on your website and link it to your company’s HTA microsite page or to this dedicated page explaining WHY you support HTA (a headerless/footerless version of this page is at this link).
+Display the HTA Supporting Brand logo on your website and link it to your company’s HTA microsite page or to this dedicated page explaining WHY you support HTA (a headerless/footerless version of this page is at this link).

 Two logo versions are available: a general logo and a tier-specific logo.
 All logos can be downloaded here.